CSEC380-Group-12/CSEC380-Final-Project/questions.md

 ## How do you prevent XSS is this step when displaying the username of the user who uploaded the video?
 ## How do you ensure that users can’t delete videos that aren’t their own?

+# Activity 5
+## How would you fix your code so that these issues were no longer present?
+## What are the limitations, if any that, of the SQL Injection issues you’ve included?

+# Activity 6
+## How would you fix your code so that this issue is no longer present?
+## How does your test demonstrate SSRF as opposed to just accessing any old endpoint.

+# Activity 7
+## How would you fix your code so that this issue is no longer present?

 vim:syn=markdown